OpeCoded/chatly-app-backend/README.md

 After successful installation, we need to setup our Access key ID,Secret access key.
 Which is in the csv file we downloaded while creating IAM user

-Access key ID: AKIASFPOK6JXFF5KDRYR
+Access key ID: <Alphanumeric-uppercase-string-like>
-Secret access key: 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
+Secret access key: <Alphanumeric-lower-case-sting-like>

-Run the following commands:
+Run the following commands TO LOGIN TO AWS CONSOLE via terminal:

 aws configure
 Provide the relevant keys requested